Marylebone Cricket Club (MCC) is the keeper of the Laws of cricket and the art, history and evolving cultural identity of the Game at all levels.

-The Museum’s most famous exhibit is the original Ashes urn, a personal gift to England captain the Hon.
-Ivo Bligh in 1882/83, later donated to MCC by his widow in 1928.
+MCC Museum highlights include The Ashes Urn, a personal gift to England captain the Hon.
+Ivo Bligh in 1882/83, later donated to MCC by his widow in 1928, as well as pictures by Jacques Sablet, Benjamin West and L.S.
+Lowry.

 Opening & ticket prices

-The Lord's Museum is open throughout the year and forms part of the famous Lord's Tour.
+The MCC Museum is open throughout the year and forms part of the famous Lord's Tour.

 To visit the Museum please book a Lord's Tour here.
 Museum entry is only permitted when you book a Tour of the ground.